iptc/extra-ext/README.md

 ### MongoDB

 First off all, you have to specify data volume of mongodb to ensure data persistence.
 The directory /data/db inside the container that runs mongodb has to be mounted in a directory on the host machine's local filesystem.
-To define local directory change `<path to local mongodb data directory>` in the below section.
+To define the local directory change `<path to local mongodb data directory>` in the below section.

 ```yaml
 mongodb: